maidsafe-archive/maidsafe-examples/gitbook_src/en/README.md

 ## Localisation

-If you wish to add translation for this book in another language, please submit a pull request to the github project for MaidSafe-Example's on the master branch.
-Link to the project can be found at the top-left of this page.
+If you wish to add translation for this book in another language, please submit a pull request to the [github project for MaidSafe-Examples](https://github.com/maidsafe/maidsafe-examples/) on the master branch.

 ![Example's project link image](./img/examples_project_link.png)